sagnikbose-11-01/Amazon-Clone/README.md

 - Header: Includes navigation links, search bar, and account options similar to the original Amazon home page.
 - Product sections: Displays various product categories with images, titles, and prices.
 - Product carousel: Implements a carousel/slider feature for showcasing featured products or deals.
+- Image slider with mouse scrolling: Incorporates an image slider feature that allows users to navigate through images by scrolling with the mouse wheel.
+This intuitive navigation enhances the user experience by providing a dynamic and interactive way to view content.

 ## Installation